Nelly Mazloum: The golden years

-In the 1940s and 1950s the strikingly beautiful and talented young performer danced and acted in the best Egyptian theatres, creating her own choreographies; she also performed/acted in about 17 films.
+In the 1940s and 1950s She danced and acted in Egyptian theatres, creating her own choreographies; she also performed/acted in about 17 films.
 Of those, she performed oriental dance only in a few.
 One is Shahrazad (1941) starring Hussein Sedky, Elham Hussein and Samia Gamal, the other one was Soliman's Ring (1946), directed by Hassan Ramzy (the uncle of percussionist Hossam Ramzy).

 Her daughter Marianna said during a lecture on Mazloum's life and career in CID, UNESCO (International Dance Council) "My mother's performance was in demand, as she had the privilege of being the only modern dancer in Egypt at that time."

 Starting in 1947 she established a successful ballet school in Cairo for the girls of the elite society; she also taught and trained young artists for the National Opera House in Cairo (Dar Al Opera.)

 Mazloum liked the luxuries in life, and she enjoyed life to the full.
 She was married six times.
 She met her first husband A. Roussos in 1949, and this union produced a son, Emanuel and two years later a daughter, Marianna.

 During the early fifties, whenever the opportunity and time permitted, Mazloum travelled the whole country, observing and studying people's dances in their original surroundings, from desert Bedouins to the Ghawazi (Gagar), in the villages, souks and cities, always looking for new dance movements.